Ana is a children’s book creator, illustrator, muralist and art instructor.

-Ana’s work has been featured in galleries and museums in the United States, France, Mexico, and Italy.
+Her work has been featured in galleries and museums in the United States, France, Mexico, Italy, Norway and Japan.
 In San Francisco, she has painted murals in the Mission District, for the Consulate General of Mexico, and for the prestigious de Young Museum.

 Her biggest inspirations are her childhood memories, the vibrant colors of Mexico, and music.
 Her work focuses on transforming the every day into fantastical situations, and often include images from nature and whimsical creatures.

 Press and interviews: